- Middle School

 Is there any Homework?

 Yes, homework remains but is now based around reading, spelling, mathematics and second language study.
-We envision boys having over an hour of homework each night but a significant chunk of this is to be spent reading.
+We envision students having over an hour of homework each night but a significant chunk of this is to be spent reading.

 Organising and prioritising homework